 It’s carried within the subtle body.

-The next body is set by the condition of mind at death, and by the desires and deserts of the soul along with the karmic balance.
+The next body is set by the condition of the mind at death and by the desires and deserts of the soul along with the karmic balance.

-The Hindu rites of passing after the funeral, during and at the passing ceremony, would be to make sure the peaceful passage of the soul.
-There are elaborate procedures to prevent the individual being “held up” in his or her spiritual development, and particularly to avoid the potential for staying in subtle form as a spirit or ghost (trapped in the emotional mind without passing through or getting a new physical body).
+The Hindu rites of passing after the funeral, during and at the passing ceremony would ensure the peaceful passage of the soul.
+There are elaborate procedures to prevent the individual from being “held up” in his or her spiritual development, and particularly to avoid the potential for staying in subtle form as a spirit or ghost (trapped in the emotional mind without passing through or getting a new physical body).

-In fact, many belief systems in Hinduism indicates all rites of passage as preparation for Inevitable death.
+Many belief systems in Hinduism indicate all rites of passage as preparation for Inevitable death.

-The course on Reincarnation and Samsara explains the journey of the soul.
-The body dies, assert the Hindu philosophies, but not the soul which is the only truth that is eternal and bliss.
-Everything and all existence is connected, cyclical and composed of two things, the spirit or soul and the human body or matter.
-This eternal soul called Atman never reincarnates, it does not change and cannot change in the Hindu spiritual belief system.
-The body and personality can change, constantly keep changing and the cycle continues.
-Current karma impacts the conditions in this lifetime, as well as lives’ future forms and realms.
-Dharmic intent and actions lead to great future, bad intent and actions lead to a bad future, as per the Hindu philosophies.
-The facilitators quote various Hindu scriptures and present their views in a simple, easy to understand manner for the participants.
+The awareness program on Reincarnation and Samsara explains the journey of the soul.
+The body dies, asserts the Hindu philosophies, but not the soul, which is the only eternal truth and bliss.
+Everything and all existence are connected, cyclical and composed of two things, the spirit or soul and the human body or matter.
+This eternal soul called Atman never reincarnates; it does not change and cannot change in the Hindu spiritual belief system.
+The body and personality can change, constantly keep changing, and the cycle continues.
+Current Karma impacts the conditions in this lifetime, as well as lives’ future forms and realms.
+Dharmic intent and actions lead to a great future; bad intent and actions lead to a bad future, as per the Hindu philosophies.
+The facilitators quote various Hindu scriptures and present their views to the participants in a simple, easy-to-understand manner.

-The Upanishads, primarily focus on self-liberation from Saṃsāra.
+The Upanishads primarily focus on self-liberation from Saṃsāra.
 The Bhagavad Gita discusses various paths to liberation.
-The Upanishads offer many pathways and the objective of human life is to get on to a continuous journey to self-perfection and self-knowledge so as to end Saṃsāra.
+The Upanishads offer many pathways, and the objective of human life is to get on a continuous journey to self-perfection and self-knowledge to end Saṃsāra.

-The aim of this program on reincarnation and samsara is to motivate the participants to follow the spiritual pursuit as per Upanishadic traditions and take a step forward to locate the authentic self within and to understand one’s soul, a state that it considers leads to blissful state moksha, of liberty.
+This program on reincarnation and samsara aims to motivate the participants to follow the spiritual pursuit as per Upanishadic traditions and take a step forward to locate the authentic self within and understand one’s soul, a state that it considers leads to a blissful state of moksha, of liberty.

-The awareness program on Reincarnation and Samsara is conducted at the Vedicology Centre for Spiritual Empowerment in Chennai.
+The awareness program on Reincarnation and Samsara is conducted at Chennai’s Vedicology Centre for Spiritual Empowerment.